 Even though the universe is huge, black holes still find each other.
 But between each collision lies a timespan like an entire radiation epoch.
 Now that counts as the blink of an eye.
-A hypothetical life form might then be based on ultra-rare quantum tunneling events and it will be living by hawking radiation.
-It might see black holes as we now see stars and perceive the flashes of merging black holes like we see super novae in distant galaxies all the time.
-For this kind of life, the universe is filled by shining stellar black holes and glowing supermassive black holes.
-When black holes lose mass this way, they shine even brighter.
-Until they explode.
-Flashes of black hole explosions and collisions are everywhere.
+A hypothetical life form might then be based on ultra-rare quantum tunneling events and it will be living on Hawking radiation.
+It might see black holes as we now see stars.

 Remember the long time until dark galaxies dissolved.
 That was long after all stars went the black hole or iron ball path.
 It takes a trillion trillion trillion trillion times that again until stellar sized black holes evaporate.
 That's not "just" a trillion trillion trillion trillion years.
 It's trillion trillion trillion trillion times all that was before, which already was a billion times longer than our current 13.8 billion years universe.
 It's a long time, even for ultra-slow quantum tunneling life that lives off a photon every billion years.